 Search filters take the search results list and remove items which are not matching filter criteria.

-To find required information on site, webmasters provide a lot of tools and filters is one of them.
+To find the required information on site, webmasters provide a lot of tools and filters are one of them.

 More on Filters:

 - Filters are parent categories, applied upon which unmatching pages or content will be eliminated from results immediately.